LegendaryMediaTV/EquipGodsPeople/README.md

 - make the front-end have a legend for inflection components
 - Bible text editor (select a version and chapter, each potential verse has a textbox and footnotes multi-line textbox)
 - make Lexicon admin use the API to encode Name for the main entry
-- see if lexicon entry info can be pooled rather than making duplicated requests (can cause browser delays/crashes)
 - add bb/bbText support to React:
   - finish migrating BiblePassage to Bootstrap
   - make the back-end BiblePassage component use the Bootstrap component once the passage/scripture is obtained